SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 * Ensure that the test device has no Silent Phone installed.
 If it does, uninstall it.
-* Download and install Silent Phone from the Apple App Store.
+* Download and install Silent Phone from the appropriate app store.
 * Launch Silent Phone and accept notifications, if prompted.
 * You should see a login form on the device.
 * Attempt to sign on the test user.
 The user id will be in the form